 Adam Ryland is a practical man.
 He’s always liked finding out how things work, so when it came to choosing his career– engineering was an obvious choice.

-Adam started with a pre-trade course (his Certificate in Basic Mechanical Engineering) before moving on to complete his NZ Diploma in Engineering (Mechanical).
+Adam started with a pre-trade course before moving on to complete his New Zealand Diploma in Engineering (Mechanical).
 He says Otago Polytechnic was an obvious choice.
 “I get worldwide recognition with this diploma, that really helped with my decision to come here”.

 Adam says he searched around to find what careers were available before he chose to come to Polytechnic.
 That decision has certainly paid off, he’s now a services engineer at Milmeq (they design, engineer and manufacture equipment for primary food processing).